teaching-sessions/vuact-study-group/lessons/syllabus.md

 You do not need to create a full blown app.
 This is simply to practice the concepts at hand or get better at what you already know.

+You can create your own solution from scratch, or fork the templates I've created.

 ## Prerequisites

 Please have a basic grasp of HTML5, CSS, and JS/TS.
 Specifically the ES5 and ES6 specifications.
 You will gain nothing from this study group if you do not have these fundamental skills.